-Fruits or fresh produce that are in season just hit different when used in recipes.
+Food just tastes better when made with fruits or fresh produce that are in season.
 So when you have a surplus of fresh, juicy apples during harvest season, try out this sweet and savory apple chutney recipe.
 It’s the perfect accompaniment to rice, vegan tacos, or any other meat-substitute dish.

 Many people tend to buy ready-made jars of apple chutney.
 But it’s quick and easy to make at home, not to mention healthier and much more delicious.
-Just combine all the ingredients, bring to a boil, simmer till all the flavors are well blended.
-Store in clean, sterilized mason jars for at least a month before consuming to allow the apples to macerate in and absorb all the flavors of the Easy Apple Chutney
+Just combine all the ingredients, bring to a boil and simmer till all the flavors are well blended.
+Store in clean, sterilized mason jars for at least a month before consuming to allow the apples to macerate and absorb all the flavors of the Easy Apple Chutney.

 - 10 apples, peeled, cored, and diced into small pieces

 - 1 cup fennel bulbs, chopped

 - 2 tbsp ginger, finely chopped